View More Images

 Map image

-The itinerary for the Shikoku Wayfarer Self-guided Tour is ground-only, beginning in Tokushima and ending either in Tokushima or Kotohira.
+The itinerary for the Shikoku Wayfarer Self-guided Tour is ground-only, beginning and ending in Tokushima.
 Prior to the tour, Walk Japan will provide detailed instructions for travelling to your accommodation in Tokushima from Osaka’s Kansai (KIX) Airport, and Tokyo’s Narita (NRT) and Haneda (HND) Airports.

-Please note that on Day 4 (and Day 6 in the case of the extension), your main baggage will be shipped in advance overnight to your final night's accommodation.
+Please note that on Day 4, your main baggage will be shipped in advance overnight to your final night's accommodation.
 On this day, you will need to carry all items you require overnight and your daypack should be sufficiently large to accommodate these items.

 Day 1 Bando